What is on the packing list?

 Overnight Camps:

-Cell phones (and all electronics) are not permitted at overnight camps.
-In addition, ELITEAM does not allow campers to make or receive phone calls during the week, as we have found the nightly phone calls to be a distraction to campers and a potential source to trigger homesickness.
-ELITEAM is a time for your kids to "unplug" and focus on athletics and FUN!
+Cell phones and all electronic devices are not permitted at our overnight camps.
+We also do not allow campers to make or receive phone calls during the week.
+Over the years, we’ve found that nightly calls can be distracting and often trigger homesickness.
+ELITEAM is a chance for kids to unplug, be present, and fully dive into athletics, teamwork, and FUN!

 How much mountain biking will they do?